telerik/blazor-docs/knowledge-base/chart-remove-excess-whitespace.md

 ---
-title: How to Reduce the Excessive WhiteSpace Around the Chart
+title: How to Reduce the Excessive Whitespace Around the Chart
-description: Learn how to adjust the padding and legend position of a Chart and remove unnecessary whitespace.
+description: Learn how to adjust the padding and legend position of a Chart and remove unnecessary white space.
 type: how-to
-page_title: How to Reduce the Excessive WhiteSpace Around the Chart
+page_title: How to Reduce the Excessive Whitespace Around the Chart
 slug: chart-kb-remove-excess-whitespace
 tags: chart, padding
 res_type: kb